jyoshnamaniaddala/Item-Catalog-Project/README.md

 	 `pip install requests --user`

- 9.After Succesfully installed all of them,change to your project directory
+ 9.After Succesfully installation of all of them,run python files.

- 10.Run `database_setuo.py` to initialise the database.
+ 10.Run `database_setup.py` to initialise the database.

  11.Run `menuitems.py` to send sample data to database.